oh-jinsu/antenna/README.md

-A simple, lightweight state management library.
+A simple, lightweight state management library for flutter.

 ## Features